ObeliskInc/obelisk-ob1/README.md

 a script on the control card that replaces binaries with upgraded versions, and then flashes lights to indicate success or failure.

-## Building the Privisioning Firmware
+## Building the Provisioning Firmware

 To build everything from scratch, run 'make full'.
 This operation can take several hours.
 Future builds only require calling `make`, which can take a few